Hog Pen Creek Residence: Blending nature with lake front living

 Located on five acres of Texas woodland along the shore of Lake Austin, the clients tasked Lake|Flato Architects to design a home that was part of the natural landscape with an emphasis on outdoor living and experiencing the surroundings through the architecture.
 The wish was to deliver maximum views of the lake while preserving the heritage oak trees and creating a Texas vibe with both ranch and lake house design elements.

 The resulting architectural experience is open and fluid, enhanced by a series of interconnected spaces.
-To visually and physically connect this interior flow to the outdoor spaces, the architect incorporated large expanses of glass using wood windows and doors crafted from Alaskan Yellow Cedar.
+To visually and physically connect this interior flow to the outdoor spaces, the architect incorporated large expanses of glass using custom wood windows and doors crafted from Alaskan Yellow Cedar.

 A series of large sliding doors allow the house to open up to its environment, unifying indoor and outdoor spaces and cementing the relationship of the structure to the landscape.